Injury Prevention Imperial, MO

 Injury Prevention for The Elderly in Imperial, MO

-Falls in the elderly accounted for over 3 million emergency room visits and over 34,000 fatalities.
-Research demonstrates that being physical active is a great method for preventing falls.
-Other conditions that limit mobility like arthritis that are wear and tear injuries can be effectively managed with physical therapy exercises that keep your muscles, tendons, ligaments, and joints active.
-While the physical demands for older adults may not be as high as an athlete, the same principles of strength, stability, flexibility, and correct posture can greatly aid in injury prevention.
+Falls in adults over 65 were responsible for more than 3 million emergency room visits and over 34,000 fatalities.
+Research demonstrates that being physical active can go a long way in preventing falls.
+Other conditions that cause pain like arthritis that are wear and tear injuries can be effectively managed with physical therapy exercises that keep your soft tissue and joints healthy.
+While older adults typically do not exert themselves as much as an athlete does, the same principles of strength, balance, flexibility, and ideal posture can greatly aid in injury prevention.

 Other services we offer in Imperial, MO include: